-a
+a.

 - 4. When satisfied with the entries, back out of the parts screen, then back out of the program screen to return to the auto screen.
 When the START button is pressed on the control panel, the saw will begin running the selected program.
 Note the main auto screen also displays the program number selected (1-10) on the top left for confirmation. - 5.
-The drill operation can be changed from off, drill, or drill-tap by sequentially pressing the mode button on the top right of the auto screen.
+The back off button on the top right of some GAA CNC models is for customers who experience blade dragging issues as the blade retracts through the material.
+This option should be deactivated unless absolutely necessary.
+It allows the shuttle to back away slightly from the blade after the blade has reached its upper limit so the blade has more side to side clearance to retract without marring certain non-ferrous materials.

-GAA 500 CNC DT20 Menu Map
+GAA 500 CNC Menu Map